microsoft/nanotune/README.rst

 Acknowledgments
 ---------------

-A special thanks goes to Matthias Troyer, Maja Cassidy, David Reilly and Charles Marcus for initiating, supervising and pushing over the finish line the PhD project, which resulted in the original version of nanotune.
+A special thanks go to Matthias Troyer, Maja Cassidy, David Reilly, and Charles Marcus for initiating, supervising, and pushing over the finish line of the Ph.D. project, which resulted in the original version of nanotune.
 Chris Granade, Nathan Wiebe, John Hornibrook - your inputs were invaluable in implementing several modules.
-Alice Mahoney, Sebastian Pauka, Rachpon Kalra - thank you for setting up fridges and prepping devices, making it possible for automated tuning to be developed, tested and demonstrated.
+Alice Mahoney, Sebastian Pauka, Rachpon Kalra - thank you for setting up fridges and prepping devices, making it possible for automated tuning to be developed, tested, and demonstrated.
 William H.P.
 Nielsen and Jens Nielsen - both your patience and help with qcodes was essential.